alans09/ScreenCompareLibrary/README.md

 ```

 ### Basic Usage
-Basic usage of library can be found at test folder with test.robot file.
+Basic usage of library can be found at test folder with functional_test.robot file.
 This is all for now.